It is very important to insist on having comprehensive genetic profiling of your lung cancer tissue.

 How Long Does It Take To Get Results?

-Approximately 1-2 weeks, but up to 1 month, depending on the availability of the tumor specimen for analysis and the amount and quality of the tumor in the biopsy.
+Once your tissue is sent for analysis, results will take approximately 1-4 weeks, depending on the amount and quality of the tumor tissue collected in the biopsy.
 The tests themselves are relatively straightforward.
-The delay usually comes from the time it takes for the local hospital to locate your tumor specimen, to prepare the specimen for sending out to another facility, and then to actually send it.
+Processing time is determined by the time it takes your local hospital to locate, prepare, and send your tumor specimen to the testing facility.
 If your treatment is contingent on the test results, your doctor can request the test be expedited.

 Are any blood tests available for testing my cancer?

 VERISTRAT is a serum (blood) test that can be performed on all advanced non-small cell lung cancer patients.
-The test does not require tissue and can quickly predict whether a patient is likely to benefit from taking Tarceva® or standard chemotherapy regimens, even if the patient does not have the EGFR mutation.
+The test does not require tissue and can quickly predict whether a patient is likely to benefit from taking Tarceva® or standard chemotherapy regimens (lung cancer drugs) if the patient does not have the EGFR mutation.
 It is also useful in situations where it is not possible to obtain actual tumor tissue for analysis.

 If There Is Little Sample Available, What Would Be Most Important To Test?

-Currently, because of the direct therapeutic implications, EGFR and ALK would be the priority, but you should consult with your doctor about the advisability of performing another biopsy to get additional tissue sample.
+Currently, because of the direct therapeutic implications, EGFR and ALK would be the priority.
+Discuss this with your healthcare provider.
+Make sure to ask your doctor about next-generation sequencing.

 For more information: